mauritssilvis/challenges/java/executable_jar_maven_intellij/README.md

 </project>
 ```

-Here, the latest version of the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/) (currently 3.2.0) is selected and the main class is specified as
+Here, the latest version of the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/) (currently 3.2.0) is selected and the main class is specified as:

 ```text
 nl.mauritssilvis.challenges.java.intellij.maven.jars.executable.standalone.Main